-Rich Holly has been a Professor of Percussion at Northern Illinois University since 1983, and currently holds the position of Dean of the NIU College of Visual and Performing Arts.
-Rich has appeared over 300 times at schools, colleges, universities, conventions and festivals throughout the United States, Europe, Canada and Asia.
+Rich remains active as a performer and clinician, and has appeared more than 300 times at schools, colleges, universities, conventions, and festivals throughout the United States, Europe, Canada, Asia, and South American.
 Rich received his formal training at the State University of New York at Potsdam and East Carolina University.
-His principal teachers were Henry Gates, Howie Mann, James Petercsak, and Harold Jones.
-As well, Rich studied Brazilian percussion with Manoel Monteiro, Afro-Cuban drumming with Frank Malabe, and West African drumming with Abraham Adzenyah and Famoudou Konate.
-Rich was a founding member of the Abraxas Percussion Group, and has performed with the Long Island Holiday Festival Orchestra, the Lyric Opera of New York, and the North Carolina Symphony.
-For 11 seasons Rich was Timpanist of the Illinois Chamber Symphony.
+His principal teachers were Henry Gates, Howie Mann, Jim Petercsak, and Harold Jones.
+In addition, Rich studied Brazilian percussion with Manoel Monteiro, Afro-Cuban drumming with Frank Malabe, and West African drumming with Abraham Adzenyah and Famoudou Konate.
+Rich was a founding member of the Abraxas Percussion Group and has performed with the Long Island Holiday Festival Orchestra, the Lyric Opera of New York, and the North Carolina Symphony.
+For seventeen seasons, Rich was timpanist of the Illinois Chamber Symphony.

-As a drumset artist, Rich has appeared with Allen Vizzutti, John Fedchock, Dave Samuels, Bill Molenhof, Ethel Merman, Red Skelton, Bob McGrath and Sesame Street and many others.
-From 1984 to 2000 Rich played drumset and percussion with Inner City recording artists Rhythmic Union.
+As a drumset artist, Rich has appeared with Terminator X, Petey Pablo, Allen Vizzutti, John Fedchock, Dave Samuels, Bill Molenhof, Ethel Merman, Red Skelton, Bob McGrath and Sesame Street, and many others.
+From 1984 to 2000 Rich was the drummer/percussionist with Inner City recording artists Rhythmic Union.